bperel/squt/README.md

 ![squt example](front-end/images/squt_example.png)

+squt uses :
+* Marijn Haverbeke's [CodeMirror](https://github.com/marijnh/CodeMirror) for the in-browser code editor
+* PrettyCode's [Object.identical.js](https://github.com/prettycode/Object.identical.js.git) for testing purposes
-squt uses Marijn Haverbeke's [CodeMirror](https://github.com/marijnh/CodeMirror) for the in-browser code editor, Philip Stoev's [MyParse](http://search.cpan.org/~philips/DBIx-MyParse/) to parse MySQL queries, and Mike Bostock's [d3](/mbostock/d3) to handle the graph representation.
+* Philip Stoev's [MyParse](http://search.cpan.org/~philips/DBIx-MyParse/) to parse MySQL queries
+* Mike Bostock's [d3](/mbostock/d3) to handle the graph representation.

+All of them are integrated into squt as submodules : no need to install them manually.

-Want to know more ?
+Want to know more and install it ?
 Have a look at the [Installation guide](../../wiki/Installation Guide) !